 Animal skins were taken in North America and transported to Europe for processing and final sale.
 Fur trade was based on pelts destined either for the luxury clothing market or for the felting industries, of which hatting (hats were a mandatory article of clothing for both men and women) was the most important….

 Luxury clothing was not relegated to high society ….
-Luxury clothing included skilled trades clothing.
-Within European skilled trades, if you were a butcher, you would wear clothing specific to a butcher…. and if you were a baker, you would wear clothing specific to a butcher.
+Leather clothing was important as skilled trades clothing.
+Within European skilled trades, if you were a butcher, you would wear clothing specific to a butcher…. and if you were a baker, you would wear clothing specific to a baker.

 If you had a leather outfit for your skilled trade, then you were obviously not an apprentice, you were a man of means and accomplishment within your industry.
 Thus, fashion played a part in the conquest of the Ohio Valley.

 So let’s fast forward to the early 1800’s….
-John Johnston (prior to his promotion to Federal Indian Agent and relocation in Piqua) was working at Fort Wayne, Indiana, and was paying the following prices for pelts:
+John Johnston (prior to his promotion to Federal Indian Agent and relocation in Piqua, OH) was working at Fort Wayne, Indiana, and was paying the following prices for pelts: